Bug #5386

 In the logs, you could see the original sequence number it lost, in part because other routers were trying to fetch it.
 Stopping NLSR, modifying the nlsrSeqNo.txt file's numbers to be greater than the one observed, and restarting NLSR fixed the problem, causing the other routers to fetch its updates.
 Ideally, there would be some logic inside NLSR to handle this issue automatically in some way, since modifying the state file felt like a hack.

-Updated by Adam Thieme 24 days ago
+Updated by Adam Thieme about 2 months ago

 By "greater", I mean anywhere from 5 to 800000 more worked; I tested one node individually with a number around 5 greater than its last, as well as resetting all nodes to 1mil to start "fresh".

-Updated by Ashlesh Gawande 12 days ago
+Updated by Ashlesh Gawande about 1 month ago

 - Status changed from New to In Progress